Boiling Springs in Barnwell County, South Carolina — The American South (South Atlantic)

 Erected 1998 by Barnwell Co.
 Museum & Historical Board.
 (Marker Number 6-7.)

 Other nearby markers.
-At least 8 other Boiling Springs Academy (approx. 0.2 miles away); Boiling Springs Presbyterian Church (approx. 0.4 miles away); Winton County Court House Site (approx. 3.3 miles away); Lower Three Runs Baptist Church (approx. 4.3 miles away); Morris Ford Earthworks (approx. 7 miles away); Speedwell Methodist Church (approx. 7.1 miles away); Town of Ellenton (approx. 7.3 miles away); Ellenton Agricultural Club (approx. 7.3 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Boiling Springs Academy (approx. 0.2 miles away); Boiling Springs Presbyterian Church (approx. 0.4 miles away); Winton County Court House Site (approx. 3.3 miles away); Lower Three Runs Baptist Church (approx. 4.3 miles away); Morris Ford Earthworks (approx. 7 miles away); Speedwell Methodist Church (approx. 7.1 miles away); Town of Ellenton (approx. 7.3 miles away); Ellenton Agricultural Club (approx. 7.3 miles away).
 Touch for a list and map of all markers in Boiling Springs.

 Also see . . .
 Memoirs of Tarleton Brown.
 A Captain in the Revolutionary Army (Written by Himself) (First published, New York, 1862) (Submitted on July 4, 2008, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 4, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,201 times since then.
+This page was last revised on December 11, 2019.
+It was originally submitted on July 4, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,471 times since then and 69 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 4, 2008, by Mike Stroud of Bluffton, South Carolina. • Christopher Busta-Peck was the editor who published this page.